arthurkowskii/Atom/docs/issues/phase-3b-electron-progressive-reveal.md

 ## Scope

 - Apply to electron→overlay/project navigation across the atom scene.
+(Done)
-- Reuse/extend `src/atom/transition/radial.js` for circular-mask transitions.
+- Reuse/extend circular-mask logic for one-page overlay with GSAP-driven radius.
+(Done)
-- Integrate with existing history semantics (push on open, restore on close).
+- Integrate with history semantics (push on open, restore on close).
+(Done)

 Non-goals